 QUANTIFICATION AND STATISTICAL ANALYSIS

 With the exception of the whole-brain searchlight analysis (see above), all statistical tests are reported as two-tailed, and all estimates of error are given as parametric 95% confidence intervals (i.e., 1.96 * standard error of the mean).
 Behavioral data was analyzed using the pingouin 109 package in Python and the ez 110 package in R. As discussed in Hennings et al., (2020)42 due to technical errors four participants (two in each group) are missing SCR data from extinction.
 SCR was square-root transformed prior to analysis and analyzed using paired and independent samples t-tests (see Hennings et al., 202042 for description of SCR scoring method).
 2-AFC shock expectancy from conditioning and extinction was coded as 1 = expect, and 0 = do not expect, and analyzed using paired and independent samples t-tests.
-As our neural analysis focused on the reinstatement of previously encoded items, the analysis of recognition memory focused on high confidence hits (i.e. definitely old responses).
+As our neural analysis focused on the reinstatement of previously encoded items, the analysis of recognition memory focused on high-confidence hits (i.e. definitely old responses).
 Hit rates were submitted to a mixed ANOVA with within subject factors of encoding context and CS type, and a between subjects factor of group

 All other statistical analyses were accomplished with linear mixed effects models using the afex 111 package in R with maximum likelihood estimation.
 Encoding-retrieval similarity was analyzed on a trial wise basis, and the model included fixed effects of CS type, encoding context, subfield, and group, as well as a random intercept of subject (reinstatement ~ CS type * encoding context * subfield * group + (1|subject)).
 The subfield term here represents the vmPFC/dACC when modeling reinstatement in the mPFC, and the subdivisions of the hippocampus and amygdala for reinstatement in those structures.
 Significance of the main effects and interactions of the fixed effects was evaluated using Chi-square tests, comparing the log-likelihoods of a model with and without the term of interest 112.
 All possible interactions were modeled, and the highest order interaction is reported for a given effect when relevant.
 When testing the double dissociations of reinstatement in the mPFC and hippocampus, data was restricted to CS items from conditioning and extinction, and a separate model was fit for each group (without the group term).
 All Planned and post-hoc contrasts were accomplished using the emmeans 113 package in R. Asymptotic degrees of freedom were used, as in general the number of observations in each model was quite large (between ~4,000 up to ~20,000).
 Parametric 95% confidence intervals of the differences are reported along with FDR corrected P-values using the p.adjust function in R. FDR correction was applied to each family of tests in each group of ROIs; for example, FDR correction was applied to the 12 tests of CS+ ‒ CS- reinstatement in the mPFC (2 ROIs, 3 contexts, 2 groups).
 FDR correction was also applied at the next level of analysis; for example, the 4 cross-ROI comparisons of CS+ ‒ CS- reinstatement in the mPFC (2 ROIs, 2 groups).